• Skip to primary navigation

 3 lettuce wraps

-These wraps are so tasty, incredibly filling and unbelievably quick to prepare.
+These fresh tuna wraps are so tasty, incredibly filling and unbelievably quick to prepare.

-Nothing but healthy goodness to see your through lunch time.
+Nothing but healthy goodness to see your through to lunch time.

-Whenever I make these seared tuna lettuce wraps they always seem to put a smile to my face.
+Whenever I make these seared tuna lettuce wraps they always seem to put a smile on my face.

 Why you may ask?
 Because these wraps literally got me through my studious days.
 I kid you not!
 It's just as tasty as this Tuna and Sweetcorn Pasta.

-These lettuce wraps bring me down memory lane but at the same time were a complete life saver.
+This spicy tuna lettuce wrap brings me down memory lane but at the same time was a complete life saver.

 Whenever I was due to commit to a strict deadline or simply had copious amounts of essays I would fix myself a plate of these wraps.